Empowering Your Financial Journey: Tips for ADHD Minds

 [00:35:07] Ash: It’s not that I need your bad influence.
 It’s the two things can be true.
 Our struggles exist on opposite ends of the spectrum.
 I have a massive hole in my shed, which means my lawnmower has nowhere to go because a tree limb fell on it, which means I need to shell out a few thousand dollars to have the trees trimmed.

 And I also need to shell out a few thousand dollars to replace the shed.
 I am very debt adverse.
-This is very true for three months now, taking out a home equity loan to take care of these problems because I’m so debt adverse.
+This is very true.
+For three months now, taking out a home equity loan to take care of these problems because I’m so debt adverse.
 Even knowing that this is not bad debt.
 This is good debt.
 This is debt that I can afford.
 And it’s really nice that I have the equity in my house to be able to take care of these problems at a time and place where I don’t have the cash on hand to do it.
-But it is still a struggle and, and it’s been more of a struggle for me because I have been struggling to stay on top of my budget.
+But it is still a struggle.

-So I don’t know that I know what I can afford per month.
-Right now.
+And it’s been more of a struggle for me because I have been struggling to stay on top of my budget.
+So I don’t know that I know what I can afford per month right now.
 So you see how that all comes full circle.

 [00:36:09] Dusty: Get that finance manager guy on the phone.

 [00:36:10] Ash: Ah, well, you see how it comes full circle that the solution for both of us to some degree is having a budget, but that budget performs different functions for us, right?
 For you, it helps you restrict your spending to plan ahead, to have money available when you need it.
+And for me, it helps me see, okay, this is what my income looks like right now.
+And this is what I can comfortably within my own very conservative approaches to money.
+This is what I can comfortably take on or afford to do here.

-It’s just addressing very different struggles because we are different people.
 So listeners, whatever your struggle might be, the opportunity here, as Dusty said earlier in the episode is to get curious and to just look for a place where you can start to find out what you don’t know about your own relationship with your finances.

 So Dusty, I think that’s a good place for us to wrap for today.
 So until next week I’m Ash.